Central stability for the homology of congruence subgroups and the second homology of Torelli groups: Modules over stability categories

 We will consider the natural transformation $\id \to S$ given by By abuse of notation, we denote the endofunctor of $U\G$--modules given by precomposition by $S$ also by $S$.
-Again, there is an induced natural transformation $\id \to S$ defined by precomposition with the above natural transformation. \end{definition} Concretely, if $A$ is a module over $\FI$, $\VIC(R)$, or $\SI(R)$, then there are isomorphisms of $G_n$--representations $(SA)_n \cong \mathrm{Res}^{G_{n+1}}_{G_n} A_{n+1}$.
+Again, there is an induced natural transformation $\id \to S$ defined by precomposition with the above natural transformation. \end{definition} Concretely, if $\G$ is braided and $A$ is a module over its stability category $U\G$, then there are isomorphisms of $G_n$--representations This last isomorphism uses the braiding.